gracious-tech/copy.church/src/articles/commerce-condemned/index.md

 </script>

-# 8 times commercialising ministry is condemned
+# 10 times commercialising ministry is condemned

 <h4 class='article-meta'>{{ date }} · Jon Here · 6 min read</h4>

 <img src='/_assets/articles/commerce-condemned.jpg' width='1200' height='630' class='article-hero'>

 The Bible has a lot to say about greed and love of money.
 Almost all Christians know it should be avoided.
 But how about misuse of money in ministry?
 While a more specific subcategory, the Bible too has much to say on this topic.
 It isn't limited to those who sell ministry either, but also those who offer to buy it.
-Here are eight passages that condemn commercialising ministry.
+Here are ten passages that condemn commercialising ministry.

 ## Expecting payment